google/WebFundamentals/src/_langs/en/updates/2015-08-28-using-web-app-manifest-to-set-solid-color-loading-screen.markdown

 To see this in action, visit <a href="https://airhorner.com">Airhorner &mdash; the worlds best airhorn</a> and add it to your homescreen and then launch it.
 Or look at the <a href="https://airhorner.com/manifest.json">site's manifest</a>.

+### FAQ

+* <strong>Does this apply if my site is not launched from the homescreen?</strong>
+  No. The user will only see this when they launch it from the homescreen.
+* <strong>Will it ever apply to my entire site, say when they user is just browsing?</strong>
+  Unlikely at the moment, to do that it would mean that the browser would have to download the manifest a lot more frequently and currently it is low priority asset.
+This is intended to be parsed when the user adds the site to the homescreen.